The most underrated daytime game show of 1975

 *When CBS moved Give-N-Take to the afternoon for its final weeks, its availability in Omaha and Des Moines did a flip-flop: WOWT bumped it off their schedule, but KCCI thankfully put it on, thus allowing me to see it about as many times as I was able to catch It Takes Two on NBC in 1969-1970.

 Other CBS stations choosing to bump Spin-Off locally included WMT in Cedar Rapids, Iowa (its current calls are KGAN), who ran Dinah Shore's syndicated Dinah! talk show instead, KHOU in Houston, which substituted its own local Morning Show (thanks Larry!), KOLN in Lincoln, Nebraska and its sister station KGIN in Grand Island, opting to carry Romper Room at 9 AM, and--of course--Kansas City's KCMO (now KCTV), which turned it down in favor of another game show with casino-type elements: the syndicated Dealer's Choice.
-Even one West Coast CBS station, KPIX in San Francisco, didn't give the show a chance to prove itself...although they seemed willing enough to let The Joker's Wild and Give-N-Take do so (thanks to Don Del Grande for that bit of info).
+Even at least two California CBS stations, KXTV in Sacramento and KPIX in San Francisco, didn't give the show a chance to prove itself...although KPIX seemed willing enough to let The Joker's Wild and Give-N-Take do so (thanks to Don Del Grande for that bit of info).
 Back in the Midwest, another CBS affiliate, KEYC in Mankato, Minnesota, ran a local women's show of their own, Coffee Break, in the 9 AM slot--but were thoughtful enough to carry Spin-Off at 3:30 in the afternoon via tape delay.
 And although no CBS affiliates in Nebraska ever cleared the game show, it did turn up at 9 AM on ABC affiliate KHGI in Kearney which served Grand Island and North Platte over the air, and might have been accessible on cable in Lincoln in those days (Lincoln viewers have always been able to pick up ABC from Omaha via KETV, but KHGI was probably more Lincoln-oriented, and it wasn't until the mid-'90s that Lincoln got its own ABC affiliate, KLKN.)

 THE SOUNDS OF SPIN-OFF: